devonbrackbill/devonbrackbill.com/projects.md

 <a href="http://www.nspectr.org"><img height="auto" width="150px" style="float: left; margin: 0px 10px 0px 0px;" src="/img/nspectr.png"  /></a>

-As a fellow in <a href=http://www.insightdatascience.com>Insight Data Science</a>, I built <a href=http://www.nspectr.org>nspectr.org</a>, an app that predicts severe health violations  in Boston restaurants.
+As a fellow in <a href=http://www.insightdatascience.com>Insight Data Science</a>, I built an app that predicts severe health violations  in Boston restaurants.
 Using a unique data set from Yelp and the city of Boston, I used natural language processing (NLP) techniques to encode the textual data.
 I implemented several models, including a random forest and gradient boosted trees.
 I also visualized the model's predictions with an interactive map of the city.
 You can view the code for the models on <a href=https://github.com/devonbrackbill/project_nspectr>Github</a>.
+I have taken down the website.

 <br>
 Tools: Python, R.